Customs Bonded Warehouse in the UK

 What is a Customs Bonded Warehouse?

-A customs bonded warehouse is a secure space which allows you to store goods imported from outside of the EU before they reach their final destination.
-Importing and exporting from foreign trade zones can become costly, so a bonded warehousing is an advantageous way to manage the expenses as import duty.
-In which, you can defer VAT charges until the goods are sold (i.e. withdrawn for consumption) or removed from the bonded warehouse.
+A customs bonded warehouse is a secure space which allows you to store goods imported from outside of the UK before they reach their final destination.
+Importing and exporting from foreign trade zones can become costly, so bonded warehousing is an advantageous way to manage the expenses – for example import duty that allows to defer VAT charges until the goods are sold (i.e. withdrawn for consumption) or removed from the bonded warehouse.

-HMRC regulates UK Customs Bonded Warehouses with strict import and export rules and regulations which are regularly checked to ensure they are conforming with foreign trade zones.
+HMRC regulates all UK Customs Bonded Warehouses with strict import and export rules and regulations, which are regularly checked to ensure they are conforming with foreign trade zones.
 A bonded warehouse storage facility where imported merchandise can be processed and sold must be approved by HMRC (import and export) to allow for customs entry.
+By working with The Storage Place, you can use our bonded warehouse and improve your cash flow.

 Why are customs bonded warehouses used?